 Frigaard, Ian (Fluid mechanics (visco-plastic fluids))

-Froese, Richard Gerd (Mathematics, Mathematical Physics, quantum mechanics, spectral theory, scattering theory)
+Froese, Richard Gerd (Mathematical Physics, quantum mechanics, spectral theory, scattering theory)

 Ghioca, Dragos (Drinfeld modules, isotrivial semiabelian varieties, Lehmer inequality)

 Ghoussoub, Nassif (Mathematical sciences, R&Ed policies, developing science in Africa, Non-linear analysis and partial differential equations)